Finding the largest and smallest possible values of a function, or extremizing, is one of the most important practical applications of calculus.

 The depth table data was actually built using the function (not to scale) so we expect it has a maximum.
 Let's combine our table strategy with what we know of single-variable calculus to find it.

 By analogy, let's fix one variable, say , though we could also fix and get the same answer.
-We'll use to remind ourselves the value is fixed.
+To keep things simple, let's take

-For a given the maximum value of is given by By analogy, this is like compiling the list
+Generalizing last problem's result, for the max value of is given by By analogy, this is like compiling the list

 |Largest Depth Recorded||130||214||199||133||157||130|